cmu-psych-fms/simserver/README.md

 GitHub LFS (large file system) might be able to deal with this, it’s really quite painful, doubly so if all you really care about is the client.
-So the only stuff committed to this repo is the easy, CMU written stuff; if needed the UMBC stuff will have to acquired out of band in some way, probably just copied from Koalemos.
+So the only stuff committed to this repo is the easy, CMU written stuff; if needed the UMBC stuff will have to acquired out of band in some way, probably just copied from Mneme.
 The full directory tree for the server version is at the end of this document.

 ## Client